 who want a less visible hearing aid.
 But newer BTE models are now smaller

-If you have severe hearing loss, you'll likely be buying a BTE style, since
+If you have severe hearing loss, youll probably buy a BTE style, since

 more reliable than ITE models, and BTE aids have space for larger, easier-to-operate

-Regardless of preference, some patients are limited to one selection over
+Regardless of preference, some patients are limited to one style because

-another because

-of the shape of their ear openings or because their ears
+of the shape of their ear openings or because their ears secrete excessive

-Most new hearing aids come with a number of features, some of which used
+Most new hearing aids come with a number of features, some of which have

 Directional microphones allow hearing aids to take into account direction

 and timing cues for sound reaching them.
-This feature helps enhance speech sounds
+This feature enhances speech sounds

 and reduces noise.
-It gives the user control over what gets amplified
+It allows the user to control what gets amplified by

 inputs.
 In other words, the hearing aid can sense the level of the sound